 And there are other things, too.
 Think about sex: You got into it at some point in your life.
 Are you good at it?
 Maybe so, and if that’s the case, great.
 But is there anything else you think you might learn that could make your and your partner’s sex life better?
 I’m sure there is, but most people don’t think about it.

 The point here is that accumulating knowledge is a precursor to using that knowledge properly.
 You first need to know.
 Once you know, you experiment with applying that knowledge in life.
 And just as in school, when you sometimes failed an exam and went back to the books to study and recover, many things you learn in the school of life won’t work for you.
 But the act of attempting to learn them, and trying them out, is what opens the doors of your mind.
 It expands your horizons and turns you into a person who not only understands the need to grow as a human but actually takes steps toward that.

 In time, learning becomes fun.
 It turns into a platform that kindles excitement and acts as a stepping stone toward your passions.
 It’s no longer something that you dread.
 Instead, it becomes something you crave.

 For the lack of a better word, you must learn to love learning.
 That process is complicated because it’s not easy to connect it directly to a result when you start.
 You have to believe in the process and trust that it will show up in your results.

-In school, you struggled to learn so you can get the grade.
-A good grade meant that you would graduate.
-Graduation meant you qualified for the next step in life.
-You had to believe that so you can push yourself to get the grade in the first place.
+In school, you struggle to learn so you can get a grade.
+A good grade meant that you would graduate, and graduation meant you qualified for the next step in life.
+You had to believe that so you could push yourself to get the grade in the first place.